weijialily/09_lab_prj/Spark/Spark_SQL_NBA_Player_Stats_Analysis.md

 	# Spark SQL
 	$ dfPlayers = sqlContext.sql("select age-min_age as exp,stats_tb.* from stats_tb join (select Player,min(age)as min_age from stats_tb group by Player) as t1 on stats_tb.Player=t1.Player order by stats_tb.Player, exp ")
  	$ dfPlayers # Check type
-	$ dfPlayers.saveAsTable("xxx.Players") # Without xxx, it will be saved to default database
+	$ dfPlayers.saveAsTable("xxx.Players") # Without xxx, it will be saved to default database; save to Hive

 	hive> show tables; # Check if table saved in hive hive> select * from players limit 5;